 You did it!
-You've graduated sonography school and now you're one step closer to becoming a registered sonographer.
-Now, there’s just one small hurdle to overcome before you can officially become a registered sonographer with ARDMS credentials (RDMS, RDCS, RVT and RMSKS) passing the ARDMS SPI Exam.
+You've graduated from sonography school and are one step closer to becoming a registered sonographer.
+Now, there’s just one small hurdle to overcome before you can officially become a registered sonographer with ARDMS credentials (RDMS, RDCS, RVT, and RMSKS) passing the ARDMS SPI Exam.
 You've studied hard in sonography school and you know your stuff, but that doesn't mean you can't learn some tips and tricks to help pass the ARDMS SPI exam on your first try.
-We've put together our top seven tips for passing the ARDMS SPI exam the first time.
+We've put together our top seven tips for passing the ARDMS SPI exam for the first time.

 1. Understand the ARDMS SPI Exam Format

 The ARDMS SPI examination consists of 110 questions, which must be answered within a time limit of 2 hours.
 You will be given a score that falls somewhere between 300 and 700.
 To pass, you must score 555 or greater.

 The ARDMS (American Registry for Diagnostic Medical Sonography) uses a scaled scoring system to ensure fairness in comparing test scores across different versions of the exam.
 This means that a person's score is based not only on the number of questions they answer correctly, but also on the relative difficulty of the specific version of the exam they take.
 The ARDMS recognizes that different versions of the exam may vary slightly in difficulty level.
 To ensure fairness in comparing test scores across these different versions, the ARDMS uses a scaled scoring system that takes into account the relative difficulty of each version of the exam.